Freakwill/ell/README.md

 When adding or other operator acting on two sequences, you have two fit their indexes, that has been done by a decorator silently.

+the space of sequences is a type of normal (Banach) space, also a type of *-normal (Banach) algebra

 ## Main classes

 ### Basic classes